KonjacSource/ShiTT/README.md

 | (succ x) y = traceContext[  trans (cong succ (addComm x y)) (addSucc y x)  ]
 ```

-`traContext` will print the context definitions and the goal type (if it is not a metavariable) while type checking.
-Also note that `traContext[x] = x`
+`traceContext` will print the context definitions and the goal type (if it is not a metavariable) while type checking.
+Also note that `traceContext[x] = x`

 ## Example